opendistro-for-elasticsearch/sql/README.md

 Please refer to the [SQL Language Reference Manual](./docs/user/index.rst), [Piped Processing Language (PPL) Reference Manual](./docs/experiment/ppl/index.rst) and [Technical Documentation](https://opendistro.github.io/for-elasticsearch-docs) for detailed information on installing and configuring opendistro-elasticsearch-sql plugin.
 Looking to contribute?
 Read the instructions on [Development Guide](./docs/developing.rst) and then submit a patch!

+## Experimental

+Recently we have been actively improving our query engine primarily for better correctness and extensibility.
+Behind the scene, the new enhanced engine has already supported the new released Piped Processing Language.
+However, it was experimental and disabled by default for SQL query processing.
+With most important features and full testing complete, now we're ready to promote it as our default SQL query engine.
+Please find more details in [An Introduction to the New SQL Query Engine](/docs/dev/NewSQLEngine.md).

 ## Setup

 Install as plugin: build plugin from source code by following the instruction in Build section and install it to your Elasticsearch.